ibleaman/JPPC/concerts.md

 *In kamf ~ Der internatsyonal ~ Minutn fun bitokhn ~ Partizaner-himen ~
 Yerusholayem, shtot fun gold (Yerushalayim shel zahav* in Yiddish) ~
 three songs by Beyle Schaechter-Gottesman ~
-excerpts from the Yiddish musical *Shver tsu zayn a yid*
+selections from the Yiddish musical *Shver tsu zayn a yid* ~
-and from *Di naye hagode – A Choral Tone Poem of the Warsaw Ghetto Uprising*
+selections from *Di naye hagode – A Choral Tone Poem of the Warsaw Ghetto Uprising*

 **_admission: $50_**
 **_groups of 10 or more: $40_**